-Supply Chain Management The identification, acquisition, access, positioning and management of resources an organization needs or potentially needs in the attainment of its strategic objectives.
+Supply Chain Management

+The identification, acquisition, access, positioning and management of resources an organization needs or potentially needs in the attainment of its strategic objectives.

-System Development Charge (Also referred to as SDC) A charge levied on new development to pay for the construction of major water and sewerage facilities needed to accommodate growth.
+System Development Charge

+(Also referred to as SDC) A charge levied on new development to pay for the construction of major water and sewerage facilities needed to accommodate growth.

-System Extension Permit (Also referred to as SEP) A WSSC Water-issued permit for extensions to WSSC Water's system.
+System Extension Permit

+(Also referred to as SEP) A WSSC Water-issued permit for extensions to WSSC Water's system.
 This permit is required for the Applicant to build water and sewer systems that WSSC Water will, upon satisfactory completion, take over for maintenance and operations.

+Trihalomethanes

-Trihalomethanes A group of potentially cancer-causing substances that can be present as low-level contaminants in finished water.
-Trihalomethanes can be produced as disinfection byproducts when the chlorine used to treat the raw water reacts with certain normally occurring organic contaminants present in the raw water.
+A group of potentially cancer-causing substances that can be present as low-level contaminants in finished water.
+Trihalomethanes can be produced as disinfection by-products when the chlorine used to treat the raw water reacts with certain normally occurring organic contaminants present in the raw water.

+Trunk Sewer
-Trunk Sewer As defined in the Sanitary Sewer Overflow Consent Decree, "Trunk and stream-crossings.

-Sewer" refers to any sewer lines in WSSC Water's Collection System that are 15 inches or greater in diameter, including components thereto, suspended matter.
-A turbidity measurement is used to indicate the clarity of water.
+As defined in the Sanitary Sewer Overflow Consent Decree, "Trunk Sewer" refers to any sewer lines in WSSC Water's Collection System that are 15-inches or greater in diameter, including components thereto, and stream-crossings.